-String Value data ty Value data type Meaning X:deferred the X:deferred extension is present X:extension-query the X:extension-query extension is present X:parse-name the X :parse-name extension is present
+String Va lue data type Constant?
+Meaning X:deferred l - - the X:deferred extension is present X:extension-query the X:extension-query extension is present X:parse-name - the $X:parse-name$ extension is present

-3.3 The Forth dictionary
+3.3The Forth dictionary

 Forth words are organized into a structure called the dictionary.
-While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name space, a code space, and a data space.
+While the form of this structure is not specified by the Standard, it can be described as consisting of three logical parts: a name 10 space, a code space, and a data space.
 The logical separation of these parts does not require their physical separation.